NeLy-EPFL/flygym/doc/source/tutorials/olfaction.rst

    :width: 600

-The odor arena
+Odor arena
 --------------

-To demonstrate odor sensing, let’s create an environment with an attractive odor source of two aversive odor sources.
+To demonstrate odor sensing, let’s create an environment with one attractive odor source and two aversive odor sources.
 The dimension of this odor space is 2 (attractive, aversive) despite the number of odor sources being 3.
 The odor sources share a peak intensity of 1.
-We will color the attractive odor source orange and the aversive ones blue.
+We will color the attractive odor source orange and the aversive odor sources blue.

 .. code-block:: ipython3
    :linenos: